percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

     #        Much editorial cleanup.
     #   02 - The protection profile was inadvertently left out of the Key
     #        Info message.
+    #   03 - Modified the protocol to reduce the message sizes.
+    #        Added text related to MTU size considerations
     #

 %%%